Timeline of the COVID-19 pandemic in Australia (July–December 2021): September 2021

-On 1 September Australia Post (AusPost) announced that, partly due to having 500 staff per day in COVID-19 self-isolation, parcel pick-ups from online retailers in locked down states: the ACT, NSW and Victoria, was to be stopped for four days, from 7am on 4 September.
+On 1 September Australia Post (AusPost) announced that, partly due to having 500 staff per day in COVID-19 self-isolation, parcel pick-ups from online retailers in locked down states, the ACT, NSW and Victoria, was to be stopped for four days, from 7am on 4 September.
 Due to lockdowns across Australia, during August AusPost processed a record amount of mail, even exceeding the number of parcels delivered during Christmas 2020, creating stress on the delivery system.
 Flight restrictions and closure of postal facilities that had cases of COVID-19 were also putting pressure on the parcel network.
 All other services, such as post offices, continued to operate.

 Also on 1 September the NSW government announced it would cut its international arrivals into the state by 50% until late October.

 On 2 September there were 11 COVID-19 deaths in NSW in the preceding 24 hours, plus 1 in Victoria.
 The total number of COVID related deaths in NSW was now 175 since the beginning of the pandemic, 119 during the NSW Delta outbreak.
 In Victoria it was 823 total deaths.
 Nationally deaths reached 1,032.

 By 2 September in NSW, COVID-19 vaccinations administered reached a state total of 7,101,918 vaccinations.

 On 3 September in NSW, new locally acquired cases of COVID-19 in the preceding 24 hours were 1,533 up to 8pm, a record high at that date, and brought total new cases reported since 16 June to 26,517.
 The total number of confirmed cases in NSW reached 32,134.
 Nationally deaths reached 1,036.

 On 5 September, over 160,000 doses of Pfizer vaccine from the United Kingdom (UK) arrived in Sydney.
 It was the first shipment as part of a vaccine swap deal.

-The deal will double Australias' supply of Pfizer vaccine doses for September, and close a gap in supply.
+The deal would double Australia's supply of Pfizer vaccine doses for September, and close a gap in supply.

 By 7 September, there had been 3 deaths of indigenous Australians, all in NSW, none of whom were vaccinated.

 By 9 September in NSW, state deaths reached 204, with the death of 9 people in the preceding 24 hours.
 148 of the deaths were since 16 June 2021 during the Delta outbreak.
 Nationally deaths reached 1,061.